digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Tasks

-A Task is a collection of Steps that you define and arrange in a specific order of execution as part of your continuous integration flow.
+A Tekton Task is a collection of Steps that you define and arrange in a specific order of execution as part of your continuous integration flow.
 Steps are the basic unit of execution in Tekton which perform real actions such as build code, create image, push to Docker registry, etc. To add Steps to a Task you define a steps field containing a list of desired Steps.
 The order in which the Steps appear in this list is the order in which they will execute.

 For each task, Tekton creates a Kubernetes Pod in your cluster to run the steps.
 Then, each step runs in a docker container, thus it must reference a docker image.
 The container you choose depends on what your step does.
 For example: